xylemase/TestingTools/README.md

 the level 3 is the maximum.

-Including `-meta_test` will "test the test" by contriving failures in some selectd test conditions.
+Including `-meta_test` will "test the test" by contriving failures in some selected test conditions.
 I "unsort" card orderings that should be sorted, and sort some that should be unsorted.
 I also mess up the count of some cards in a test condition where they should appear exactly once in the deck.
-At the time this is written, that's an exhaustive list of all I do.
+At the time this is written, that's an exhaustive list of all that I do.

-You'll never want to run with `-meta_test` in place during production use.
-It's purely diagnostic, to ensure that a desired error is being caught.
+You'll **never** want to run with `-meta_test` in place during production use.
+It's purely diagnostic, to ensure that a desired error can be caught.

+### Python

+1. Ensure that you are using Python 3.x.
+These instructions will not work with Python 2.x.
+2. (This step and further ones are to be determined, at present).